massimo1993/sonarqube-k8s/README.md

 ![SonarQube Logo](img/logo.png)

-A repository used for deploying SonarQube on a k8s cluster.
+A repository used for deploying SonarQube on Azure AKS cluster.

 # Usage